 - Wear a helmet.
 It's not an option.
 Consider one that was made in the last few years.
 They work better than the spider web farm you've had in your garage.

 - Ride within your ability.
 Don't let your excitement overshadow your judgement.
-These are most likely new roads to you; don't treat them like you're aware of every square inch just because you're having a decent day on the bike.
+Don't treat these roads like you're aware of every square inch just because you're having a decent day on the bike.
+There will be surprises.

 - Don't litter.
 Your gel packs are yours to keep, not to adorn the byways of the Golden State.
 Your mom can volunteer with us, but she's not here to clean up after you.